speer-ai/galileo-app/README.md

 to start a copy.

-# Interface and Usage
+## Interface and Usage
 Galileo displays a fullscreen rendering of earth and sattelites using [@react-three-fiber](https://github.com/pmndrs/react-three-fiber) and [Tailwind.css](https://tailwindcss.com/) to style the page.
 Galileo allows for dynamic date manipulation and provides many keyboard shortcuts for users to quickly navigate between objects.
+Galileo may be updated at a later point for use with live sensors and data and/or the ability to control radio antenna or communication devices.

 More updates will be added as necessary.

-# Version
+## Version

-Galileo v1.2
+Galileo Tracker v1.3

+## Bugs
+- At certain angles, all objects will disappear from view (likely not in frustrum)